-The team develops a comprehensive report that highlights issues/concerns, as well as provides recommendations and proposed actions.
+The team will work in conjunction with the department to develop a comprehensive report that highlights issues/concerns, as well as provides recommendations and proposed actions.

-The team will then have a series of formal and informal meetings to understand the department’s workflow, as well as identify and discuss the issues and threats facing a department from a variety of perspectives.
+The team will then have a series of formal and informal meetings with the department to understand workflow, as well as identify and discuss the issues and threats facing a department from a variety of perspectives.

 The team then works independently to collect more data, assess other threats, and develop strategies and recommendations for mitigating risks.

 After this work and review of a draft Vulnerability Assessment report, the assessment team provides the department director with a detailed written report and a list of practical action items to mitigate the identified risks.
 This assessment does not override or replace other legally required inspections or reporting that a department must complete.

 A department may benefit from a Vulnerability Assessment if the following characteristics apply: